ethereum-optimism/community-hub/src/docs/protocol/deposit-flow.md

    The easiest way to do this is to look in [the internal transactions of the destination contract](https://goerli-optimism.etherscan.io/address/0x26A145eccDf258688C763726a8Ab2aced898ADe1#internaltx), and select the latest one that appears as a failure.
    It should be a call to L2CrossDomainMessenger at address `0x420...007`.
 This is the call you need to replay.

    If the latest internal transaction is a success, it probably means your transaction hasn't relayed yet.
-When until it is, that may take a few minutes.
+Wait until it is, that may take a few minutes.

 1. Get the transaction information using Foundry.